devCU/IPS-4.3-BitTracker/README.md

 ## ** Updated Notes **

-04/20/19

-- Stable 1.0.3 is release version
-- Release upcoming this week, fine tuning upload routine in javascript/templates
-- Release Unknown for Public
-- Added bitracker_devsrc development files for those who want continue work after 4.3 EOL in September
-- Will do a release of compiled source in IPS .tar file format for import installations
+06/12/19

-- Have already begun work on the [IPS 4.4x version](https://github.com/GaalexxC/IPS-4.4-BitTracker/) and should be a quick refactor and release.
+- This incomplete application is currently in hiatus as I finish work on the [IPS 4.4x version](https://github.com/GaalexxC/IPS-4.4-BitTracker/)
+= Will return to this as time allows, anyone wants to help and has PHP and IPS 4 experience it will definitely get these applications out faster.
+Contact me!

 ## License